- Bundle an app that was developed using either the Mobile Development Kit editor or the Mobile Development Kit extension for Visual Studio Code.

 - iOS team ID This option is straightforward and the Mobile Development Kit extension for Visual Studio Code can dynamically collect all existing team IDs based on the local environment.
 One limitation is that not every developer is on the same team as the application release team, so may not be an optimal scenario during iOS device debugging.

 - iOS provisioning profile Developers could use their own profiles to sign the app and do the debugging.

 You can use the Mobile Development Kit Visual Studio Code extension for live-mode debugging in Visual Studio Code.
 The live mode debugging means to debug a Mobile Development Kit application deployed by the SAP Mobile Services.

 We recommend that you use a git repository to keep the source code synchronized between SAP Web IDE Full-Stack and Visual Studio Code more efficiently.
 Otherwise, developers must manually export the Mobile Development Kit application from SAP Web IDE Full-Stack, unzip the exported file to a local folder, then open it in Visual Studio Code.

 Attach Source Map command lets you manually attach the source map to an Mobile Development Kit client app installed in the active iOS simulator.
 This is a workaround that lets you work with live-mode debugging without deploying a source map file via SAP Web IDE Full-Stack.

-In some cases, especially in a production environment, once the Mobile Development Kit metadata application is deployed to SAP Cloud Platform Mobile Services without enabling the source map option, do not redeploy it with the source map option enabled.
+In some cases, especially in a production environment, once the Mobile Development Kit metadata application is deployed to SAP Mobile Services without enabling the source map option, do not redeploy it with the source map option enabled.